ActivitySim/activitysim/docs/users-guide/example_models.rst

     capabilities of ActivitySim and to provide a starting point for users to build their own models.
 However, they are not intended to be used as-is for policy analysis or forecasting.

+A discussion of the runtime performance of the example models is available in the :ref:`example performance benchmarking <example-performance>` section.

 This page describes the structure of the MTC example model in more detail.